 It is very important to be aware that the cultivation, delivery or sale of any amount of marijuana, no matter how small, may be charged as a C felony and therefore will carry a much more severe penalty than a simple possession of 40 grams or less, again, unless allowed by law.

 Washington State's Medical Marijuana Act, found at RCW 69.51A, gives qualifying individuals a defense to Washington VUCSA crimes relating to the possession, cultivation and administration of medical marijuana.
-It does not legalize the recreational use of marijuana.

 Further, it is important to understand that the only people covered under this act are "qualifying patients and their providers."
 In order to become a qualifying patient, one must meet the medical conditions listed in the Act and follow the specific protocols the Act requires.